rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 - `extra_recovery_cmdline`: extra bootflags to be applied only on recovery
 - `extra_cmdline`: will be applied to each boot entry

+## Renaming partition labels

+During boot the GRUB2 configuration is set to load the `grub_oem_env` file from the state partition.
+In this file the following variables are set in order to find system partitions:

+- `state_label`: Label of state partition.
+- `active_label`: Filesystem label of active image.
+- `passive_label`: Filesystem label of passive image.
+- `recovery_label`: Label of recovery partition.
+- `system_label`: Filesystem label of recovery image.
+- `oem_label`: Label of OEM partition.
+- `persistent_label`: Label of persistent partition.

 ## Customizing fallback logic